AlxWrtl/IdentiFace/README.md

 python3 save_trained_faces.py -d ../Augmented_Images
 ```

+This script scans the dataset folder, detects faces in images, extracts their encodings, and stores them in faces.db.
+Each encoding is linked to a name and saved as a binary object for quick retrieval during recognition.

 ### 📈 3️⃣ Face Detection and Recognition

-Run the `whoIsIt.py` script with an input image:
+Run the whoIsIt.py script with an input image of a face you want to recognize based on the dataset stored in SQLite.

 ```bash
 cd ..